Rio Grande Valley Birding Festival – November 8 & 9, 2017

 Register online through the Rio Grande Valley Birding Festival and sign up for either or both of my field trips.
 Both include transportation, professional guide and photographer to work with you and offer advice.
-We will see waterbirds, wading birds, ducks and such at South Padre Island and local bird specialties including Altamira oriole, clay-colored robin, plain chachalaca and butterflies at the NABA park.
+We anticipate various waterbirds, wading birds, and ducks at South Padre Island.
+South Texas bird specialties including altamira oriole, clay-colored thrush, golden-fronted woodpecker, and plain chachalaca plus many butterflies are usually available at the National Butterfly Association Park in Mission.

 Photograph endangered Whooping Cranes from a charter boat with an experienced captain/guide.
 Our boat is flat-bottomed (ideal for tripods) and can get you in close for those eye level photos.When the birds are feeding close to the waterway, our captain will maneuver the boat to the best photo position without disturbing the 5′ tall birds.
 In most years, we also get excellent chances at American oystercatcher, roseate spoonbill, brown pelican and other water birds.
 We photograph the cranes in the morning, then work birds and harbor scenes in the Rockport-Fulton area during the afternoon.